jon-jacky/home/commonplace.md

    desert planet Arrakis with its giant sandworms -- and encompasses a great deal of action, from individual swordfights to vast armored battles.
    ...
-And with its emphasis on hierarchy, messianic leadership and militaristic virtues it gives off a faint musk of fascism -- an arorma which, I regret to say, does make for popularity.
+And with its emphasis on hierarchy, messianic leadership and militaristic virtues it gives off a faint musk of fascism -- an aroma which, I regret to say, does make for popularity.

    Above all, it is a *yarn*.
 It moves along for almost five hundred pages,